1. State of the Restructuring Market

 - if the plan has not been approved by all classes of affected parties, the court can decide to apply the cross-class cram-down mechanism at the request of any affected party (in addition to the debtor or the administrator with the debtor's consent); and

-- if plan approval through the class-based consultation procedure (whether by regular approval by the classes of affected parties or by a cross-class cram-down) is not achieved, the approval of the plan may occur through the individual consultation rules.
+- if the plan is not approved through the class-based consultation procedure (whether by regular approval by the classes of affected parties or by a cross-class cram-down), the approval of the plan may occur through the individual consultation rules.

 French insolvency law does not prevent a creditor from assigning its claims to a third party after the judgment opening safeguard proceedings.